TESODEV-Order-Application/Microservices/README.md

 * Acts as a single entry point for external requests.
 It routes the requests to the appropriate microservices (Customer Microservice, Order Microservice).

 ### 2. Customer Microservice:
 * Handles all operations related to customers.
 It interacts with the main MongoDB database to store and retrieve customer data.

 ### 3. Order Microservice:
 * Manages the order-related operations.
-It uses the CQRS pattern to handle commands and queries separately and logs order actions to the audit database using RabbitMQ for message brokering.
+It interacts with the main MongoDB database to store and retrieve order data and logs order actions to the audit database using RabbitMQ for message brokering.

 ### 4. RabbitMQ and MongoDB:
 * RabbitMQ is used for message brokering, particularly for sending order logs to the Audit Database.

 * MongoDB is used as the primary data storage solution, with separate instances for main data and audit logs.